sjlarson92/nest-app/README.md

 - Run migration to generate tables `npx prisma migrate dev --name init`
 - After any changes to models run `npx prisma generate` and then the migration `npx prisma migrate dev --name model_change`

+### Throttler
+# Adds a dependency that adds rate limiting
+# (preventative to fight against brute force attacks)
+# which is added to app.module.ts